devops329/devops/instruction/serviceTesting/serviceTesting.md

   }
 ```

-## Setup service for testing
+## Set up the service for testing

-Now we can create our first test by creating a file named `service.test.js`.
+Create a file named `service.test.js` to house your test suite.

 **service.test.js**